maodes/key-value/README.md

 ***Saving an entry***
 * enter key
 * enter value
-* enter date and time -- *optional*
 * click submit

 ***Getting an entry***
 * enter key
-* enter date and time -- *optional*
+* enter timestamp -- *optional*

 When key entered is not in the database and the value is provided, it will save the entry.
-If the key exists in the database, it will update the value of that row.
+If the key exists in the database, it will add a new entry with the new value and generate a new timestamp.
 *Please see this [README.md](https://github.com/maodes/key-value/blob/master/services/handlers/README.md) for more info*